lewie9021/appdriver/docs/api/element/clearText.md

 #### Known Issues

 - iOS simulators fail to clear text when the hardware keyboard is connected.
 Ensure `Hardware > Keyboard > Connect Hardware Keyboard` is unchecked.
+- Inputs fail to clear when using Xcode 11.x and iOS 12.x and below: ([GitHub issue](https://github.com/appium/appium/issues/13288)).

 #### Related methods